n-stuff/window-system/README.md

 [This sample](test/WindowSystem.ManualTest/TessellationLauncher.cs) allows the user to draw a polygon and to tessellate it interactively.

+### Geometry project

+It provides types to make computation on curves.

 ### OpenGL.Context project

 It provides classes to associate OpenGL contexts to windows.